6Kwecky6/lsl-openvr-acceleration-extraction/README.md

 lsl-openvr-acceleration-extraction
 =================================
-This project was created to function asa stremi outlet for LabStreamingLayers to send head mounted device accelerations to a LabStreamingLayer Stream Inlet.
+This project was created to function as a streaming outlet for LabStreamingLayers to send head mounted device accelerations to a LabStreamingLayer Stream Inlet.

 ***
 Dependencies